-The goals of this model are to spend under $25 per person and improve four key health outcomes for an entire population.
+The goals of this model are to maintain a patient-centered design and improve health outcomes for an entire population.

 “It is a model with all the right pieces— it reaches the poorest, government resources are leveraged, and data and transparency are used to prove that results demand more investment.”

 + Governor Howard Dean, M.D.

-The poorest can’t access the private sector due to cost.
+The private sector cannot deliver on cost.
 The public sector fails to deliver on quality.
-And philanthropy can produce pockets of excellence, but can’t achieve the scale needed.
+And philanthropy produces pockets of excellence, but can’t scale.

-As a result, there is a huge market of people who are not served by these three standard approaches.
-But there is a fourth way — what we call durable healthcare.
+As a result, there is a huge market of people who are left out.

 Learn more in our TEDx talk.